docker/extensions-sdk/README.md

 This repository includes all resources to create Docker Extensions.

-:warning: **This work is experimental and still in progress, features and APIs are subject to change**
+:warning: **Docker Extensions SDK is currently in Beta.
+Features and APIs are subject to change**

 ## Prerequisites